-If you’re a proud cat parent what better way to celebrate than to help adoptable cats find homes?
-One easy way to help is to photograph cats for your local shelter or rescue group.
+June is Adopt-A-Shelter-Cat Month — and what better way to celebrate than to help adoptable cats find homes?
+One easy way to help is photographing these pets for your local shelter or rescue group.
 A great photo on Petfinder can literally be a lifesaver for a shelter cat.

 Even the most basic digital cameras often let you change the brightness of the photograph.
 For dark cats, Eva suggests using a setting that allows more light into the lens so you capture the cat’s details.

-Not only will it encourage a cat to look away, it will often wash out the cat’s features (and bounce off metallic backgrounds like cages).
+Not only will it encourage a cat to look away, but it will also often wash out the cat’s features (and bounce off metallic backgrounds like cages).
 Instead, try getting as much light from the surrounding area as possible.
 If daylight is not available, Eva suggests using a detached flash with a diffuser to soften the light.
 (You can buy both at a photography store, or learn how to make your own for a regular digital camera) Learn why you should also avoid using a flash with dogs in our tips on getting great dog photos.

 Whether you’re shooting a cat in a cage or a cat colony, setting the stage can help make her relatable to viewers.
-Bring props such as a colorful pillow, blanket or even a seasonal decoration to give your photo a homey feel.
-(Photo: Thinkstock)
+Bring props such as a colorful pillow, blanket, or even a seasonal decoration to give your photo a homey feel.